 John Frusciante’s 1962 Fender Jaguar (Red)

-From 1994 to around 1997, John seems to have lost nearly all of his instruments in a fire that caught his house, and those few that survived were probably sold for money since John was having drug problems at the time.
+From 1994 to around 1997, John lost nearly all of his instruments in a fire that destroyed his house.
+The few guitars that survived were likely sold, as John was struggling with drug problems at the time.

 John's red Fender Jaguar, early 2000s.